Kyiv Planetarium: Atmasfera 360

 Atmasfera 360 is equipped with a software, Event Horizon.
 Event Horizon is a real-time 3D fulldome environment that visualizes and simulates the known Universe according to accurate, up-to-date scientific data.
-The software is based on the latest Unreal Engine technology and provides up to 4K resolution graphics which, combined with a beautiful soundtrack, gives a revolutionary viewing experience.
+The software is based on the latest Unreal Engine technology and provides up to 4K resolution graphics which, combined with a beautiful soundtrack, gives a notable viewing experience.

 Kyiv Planetarium

 The planetarium underwent a rebranding and technological upgrade in 2016.
 It received the name "Kyiv Planetarium".
 The fulldome auditorium was reequipped with a Front Pictures DX12 software and hardware complex.
 The 4K digital projection system was synchronized with Zeiss IV Planetarium.
 Apart from screening fulldome shows, the software installed in the planetarium also allows interactive lectures to be held with SpaceTime360™, presentations with Presenter360™, and the entertaining of visitors with music visualizer Meduza360™.